romainducrocq/planet/README.md

 > **THIS LANGUAGE IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS LANGUAGE AT YOUR OWN RISK!**

-- The core language is done [x], I'm still working on the tooling.
+- [x] The core language is done and the tooling are done for a first release.
-- Nothing is documented yet, documentation will come at the beginning of 2026.
+- [ ] Nothing is documented yet, documentation will come at the beginning of 2026.
-- First release (`0.1.0`) planned for spring 2026.
+- [ ] First release (`0.1.0`) planned for spring 2026.
 See below for progress ...

 <!---->